nefir2/TaskManagerPractice/README.md

 project for practice

 ## TaskManager
-just manage values in file, that creates with first launch.
+manage values in file, that creates with first launch, using a console.